enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iii.md

 ### $hour

 The `$hour` date operator is used to extract the exact hour the document was created on.
-The output goes from 0-23.
+The output goes from 0 to 23.

 Example:
 ```js